The Backbone of Successful Operations

 National Emergency Management Association (NEMA)

-The EMAC Committee receives recommendations for the selection of the ETF Chair-Elect by the EMAC Executive Task Force and votes on acceptance of the recommended Executive Task Force Chair-Elect.
+The EMAC Committee receives recommendations for the selection of the ETF Chair-Elect from the EMAC Executive Task Force and votes on acceptance of the recommended Executive Task Force Chair-Elect.
 All Member States have agreed to accept EMAC Committee decisions made within the purview of the NEMA By-Laws.

 The EMAC Committee consists of a chair, vice-chair, a past NEMA President liaison, and state directors (or their designees).
 The emergency management director from every state and territory that has passed EMAC legislation and signed EMAC into (state) law is invited to participate on the EMAC Committee.
 The Chair of the EMAC Executive Task Force is a non-voting ex officio member of the EMAC Committee along with non-voting private sector liaisons.